Tips on dealing with tantrums and meltdowns

 Handling difficult children with tips from Mulberry Learning teachers

-Children can be an angel in a moment and a terror in the next – we never know when we might have to deal with a meltdown.
+Children can be angels in a moment and terrors in the next – we never know when we might have to deal with a meltdown.
 Even the best-behaved child can whine and make unreasonable demands sometimes – and that’s when we need to learn how to calmly deal with the situation.
 With advice from these teachers at Mulberry Learning, we can learn how to handle the challenges in parenting and even grow together with our kiddos.

 In addition, the curriculum at Mulberry Learning is also a rather unique one because it features the Habits of Mind™ framework that’s also adopted by the Ministry of Education in its Gifted Education Programme.
 This famed methodology introduces 16 good habits to children at a young age to help them manage their impulsivities, handle emotions better and acquire critical problem-solving skills.